Now that licenses and permissions are managed on Salesforce, we can discuss settings in the Maven Documents application.

 Enter your Microsoft or Google Credentials and then confirm external access.

-After the steps are completed, access is allowed.
+After the steps are completed, access is configured.

 Enter the service account credentials and finish the authentication.